 Responsive App Design

-Responsive design best practices can also be applied to native apps; as an example, those that are designed to work on both iPhone and iPad.
-In fact, the software industry seems to be moving towards apps that work natively on mobile, tablet, and desktop, so we may see the term “responsive app design” surge massively in the coming months.
+Responsive design best practices can also be applied to native apps; as an example, those that are designed to work on both iPhones and iPads.
+In fact, the app industry seems to be moving towards apps that work — like websites – on mobile, tablet, and desktop, so we might see an upsurge in responsive app design in the coming months.

 Fluid design means to design layouts that expand and contract to fit the device’s viewport.
 When layouts are fixed at a specific size, they’re very likely to undesirably overflow the viewport on smaller screens and appear too narrow on larger screens.
-In order to solve this we’ll need to design our layouts using both % units and max-widths, so that they always fit into the mobile viewport but without being too wide on desktop.
+In order to fix this we’ll need to design our layouts using both % units and max-widths so that they always fit handheld viewports without being too wide on desktop viewports.

 Responsive design isn’t just about making the design fit on all devices, it’s about making the design easy to use on all devices as well.
-Interacting with handhelds is frustratingly awkward (especially when typing is involved), which naturally makes the user’s objectives harder to complete.
-Hence, we’ll need to focus heavily on accessibility and usability, with special focus on reducing friction.
-Although the benefits of reducing friction also apply to desktop experiences, it’s rather crucial for handheld experiences.
+Handhelds especially are very awkward (especially when typing is involved), so we’ll need to take accessibility and usability into account, focusing above all on small-screen friction.
+Reducing friction is important for desktop experiences, but it’s extra important for handheld experiences.

 - Prioritize key menu items